LMS-Community/lms-community.github.io/docs/reference/cli/cli-language-support.md

-# Using Python for LMS CLI
+# Using Python and other languages with LMS CLI

-This page provides some basic Python code to enable interaction with LMS via the cli using the JSON/RPC mechanism.
+This page provides support to use various languages to run the JSON/RPC to interact with LMS.

-There is a small module you can download and use to run JSON RPC commands.
-On this page there are some examples of Python code using this module.
+For each language:

+* Link to a Repository containing a module (or similar) which enables easy working with the LMS via JSON/RPC
+* Some examples of running LMS CLI commands using the linked module.

+Initially the only language is Python, but other (eg Javascript) will be added in due course.

+## Improvements
+If you have suggestions as to how this page, and the associated module could be improved, please post into the [Developer forums](https://forums.slimdevices.com/forum/developer-forums/developers) with 'Languages JSON/RPC' in the subject line.

-## Getting started
+## Languages

+### Python

-There is a Python module, filename: **lms_jsonrpc_module.py** available to download which contains a single function **lms_jsonrpc()**.
+This section is based on the Python module  **lms_jsonrpc_module.py** available to download from Repository [https://github.com/Daksol/LMS-CLI-Minimal]

 To start:

-* Take this link to download file [lms_jsonrpc_module.py](lms_jsonrpc_module.py) to your Python working directory.
+* Take this link to download file [lms_jsonrpc_module.py](https://github.com/Daksol/LMS-CLI-Minimal/blob/main/Languages/Python/lms_jsonrpc_module.py) to your Python working directory.
+* This module contains a single function **lms_jsonrpc**
 * Create and run a script like this to verify it is working.

 ```